Dennis Flannigan

-Dennis P. Flannigan (born 1939) is an American politician, civil rights activist, and businessman who served as a member of the Washington House of Representatives for the 27th district from 2003 to 2011.
+Dennis P. Flannigan (October 3, 1939 – July 10, 2024) was an American politician, civil rights activist, and businessman who served as a member of the Washington House of Representatives for the 27th district from 2003 to 2011.

 Early life and education

 Flannigan was born and raised in Tacoma, Washington.
 Flannigan studied American literature at University of Puget Sound, but left in 1964 to participate in the Freedom Summer Project, a volunteer project to register as many African-American voters as possible in Mississippi.
 After returning from Mississippi, Flannigan briefly resumed his studies at the University of Puget Sound, where he met his wife.
 Flannigan was later kicked out of the university.

 In 2012, the University of Puget Sound conferred Flannigan with an honorary Master of Laws for his service in the Washington State Legislature.

 Career

 Flannigan operated several non-profit organizations in Tacoma, Washington, including a housing service for low-income residents of Hilltop, Tacoma.
 He was later offered a role in the administration of Governor Daniel J. Evans and briefly worked as an instructor at Western Washington University.

 Flannigan also worked as an independent copywriter, where he was hired to create advertising material for Pierce Transit.

 In 1988, he was elected to the Pierce County Council.
 In 2002, he was elected to the Washington House of Representatives.
 During his tenure in the House, Flannigan drafted legislation to restore the Murray Morgan Bridge, in addition to a bill that would grant disability benefits to individuals with brain injuries.
 Flannigan retired from the House in 2010, and was succeeded by Laurie Jinkins.